TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 .. important::
     Every closed chain should be modeled by a Group.
-    Every open chain should be modeled by Transformations.
+    Every open-chain should be modeled by Transformations.
     For example:

     .. image:: images/hybrid_chain_taxonomy_groups.png